hy17003/git_demo/README.txt

 creating a new branch is quick & simple, i am in dev branch! creating a new branch is quick AND simple, i am in dev branch! this work is finished!

+this is a bug need to fixed!

+this is something